DIY Auto Service: AC System Service and Component Replacement

 Discharging an AC System and the Law

 This series is divided into three parts.
-The AC system operation, AC System Service and the Diagnosis of a malfunctioning system.
+The AC system operation, AC system service, and the diagnosis of a malfunctioning system.
 To be able to service and repair an AC system, read through the other two articles, in addition to this one:

 Recovering the Refrigerant